 How We Evaluated the Top Accounting Time Tracking Software

 We looked at 24 timekeeping solutions and narrowed our list down to the top seven.
 We compared each product’s pricing and ease of use.
 We also looked for essential features like time tracking, project management, invoicing, reporting, and the ability to provide productivity insights.
 Also, we considered the providers’ integration options with third-party software like payroll and accounting solutions.

 Based on our evaluation, Paymo is the best time tracking software for accountants.
-It earned an overall score of 4.80 out of 5, with perfect marks for pricing, time tracking, billable hours, project management, and reporting features.
-It also got almost perfect scores for ease of use and popularity.
+It earned an overall score of 4.85 out of 5, with perfect marks for pricing, time tracking, billable hours, project management, security and data privacy and reporting features.
+It also got almost perfect scores for ease of use, security and popularity.